ubccr/stubl/README.rst

 - *sjeff*

   Determines the efficiency of one or more running jobs.
-Inefficient jobs are high- lighted in red text.
+Inefficient jobs are high- lighted in red text (requires clush).

 - *sueff*

   Determines the overall efficiency of the running jobs of one or more users.
-  Users that are inefficient are highlighted in red text.
+  Users that are inefficient are highlighted in red text (requires clush).

 - *yasqr*